Knowledge is a Region in Weight Space for Fine-tuned Language Models: Analysis in Weight Space

 \section{Analysis in Weight Space}

-We start our analysis by showing that the models trained on similar data fall into the same region in weight space - i.e., they are clustered together.
+We start our analysis by showing that the models trained on \textbf{similar data} fall into the \textbf{same region} in weight space - i.e., they are clustered together.
 We leave the inverse claim (i.e.\ showing that models within the cluster obtain a lower loss than the models outside the cluster) to \S\ref{sec:interpolations} and \S\ref{sec:loss_metric}.

-Specifically, we find (see Fig.~\ref{fig:clusters_mnli_nli}) that fine-tuning on similar data yields models that are closer to each other in the weight space compared to models that have been trained on different datasets or tasks.
-Notably, despite the fact that neural networks implement highly non-linear functions, fine-tuning similarity is expressed in the euclidean space of their weights.
+Specifically, we find (see Fig.~\ref{fig:clusters_mnli_nli}) that finetuning on similar data results in closer weight space models compared to models that have been trained on different datasets or tasks.
+Notably, despite the fact that neural networks implement highly non-linear functions, finetuning similarity is expressed in the Euclidean space of their weights.
 Moreover, we show in App.~\S\ref{ap:sec:data_amounts} that the direction in space is determined by the type of training data and not by its amount.
-In App.~\ref{ap:sec:roberta_vs_yanai}, we show that this proximity only holds when starting from the same base model.
+In App.~\ref{ap:sec:roberta_vs_yanai}, we show that this proximity is contingent on starting from the same base model.

-\paragraph{Similarity Per Dataset.} In the simplest case, for each dataset in the General group, we fine-tune models with 20 random seeds.
-We cluster the resulting 280 models into 12 clusters.
-As we can see in Fig.~\ref{fig:cos_sim_same_task}, for the most part, models fine-tuned on the same dataset with different random seeds are clustered together.
-Accordingly, the overall clustering accuracy is 98, with all but 3 clusters perfectly matched.
+\paragraph{Similarity Per Dataset.} In the simplest case, for each dataset in the General group, we finetune models with 20 random seeds and cluster the resulting 280 models into 12 clusters.
+As seen in Fig.~\ref{fig:cos_sim_same_task}, for the most part, models finetuned on the same dataset are clustered together.
+Accordingly, the overall clustering accuracy is 98\%, with all but 3 clusters perfectly matched.

-\paragraph{Similarity Per Task.} In this experiment, we show that models fine-tuned on datasets from the same task are also close in weight space (we discuss proximity when fine-tuning on datasets from the same domain in App.~\ref{ap:sec:sim_per_task_and_domain}).
-As explained in \S\ref{sec:datasets} we have three dataset families representing a task: NLI, Topic, and Sentiment.
-We fine-tuned five models for each dataset in each family, using different random seeds.
-Then, we cluster all models into three clusters.
-In this analysis we omit models fine-tuned on General datasets since they do not have a common task.
-Hence, we do not expect these models to be clustered together in weight space.

-As seen in Fig.~\ref{fig:cos_sim_different_tasks}, models that were fine-tuned on the same task family are closer to each other and are clustered together (clustering accuracy of 90\%).
+\paragraph{Similarity Per Task.} In this experiment, we show that models finetuned on datasets from the same task are also close in weight space (we discuss same-domain proximity in App.~\ref{ap:sec:sim_per_task_and_domain}).
+As explained in \S\ref{sec:datasets} we have dataset families for 3 tasks: NLI, Topic, and Sentiment.
+For each dataset in each family, We finetuned models with 5 random seeds.
+Then, we cluster all models into 3 clusters.
+As seen in Fig.~\ref{fig:cos_sim_different_tasks}, models that were finetuned on the same task family are closer to each other and are clustered together (clustering accuracy of 90\%).
 We report the $F_1$ Score per group in App.~\ref{ap:sec:sim_per_task_and_domain}.